mdavidson9/docs.balsamiq.com/content/confluence/server/mockups2/intro.md

 Here are the steps:

-1. Go to the Attachments page and move _both_ the .bmml and .png files (both file types should have a "mockup\_" prefix) to the page you wish to move the mockup to (_see [this page](https://confluence.atlassian.com/display/DOC/Moving+an+Attachment) for Confluence documentation on moving attachments_).
+1. Go to the Attachments page and move _both_ the .bmml and .png files (both file types should have a "mockup\_" prefix) to the page you wish to move the mockup to (_refer to [the Confluence documentation](https://confluence.atlassian.com/search/?query=moving%20an%20attachment%20) for more information_).
 2. On the new page, Edit the page and type the following text:
     1.  **{mockup:Name=**
     2.  *the name of the mockup without the "mockup\_" prefix or the .bmml extension (so "mockup\_login screen.bmml" would become "**login screen**")*